Paddling 101: Rapids, Water Levels, & Skill Level

 Should You Paddle That River?

 • The class of rapids: Use the international rating system to classify the rapids on the river you are considering.
-Choose a river and rapids that are appropriate for your skill level and the skill levels of your paddling companions.
+Choose a river and rapids appropriate for your skill level and the skill levels of your paddling companions.

 • The river flow level: Understand how water levels can affect the difficulty of rapids and the characteristics of a river.
-If water levels are higher or lower than normal, the river may be more challenging or dangerous to navigate.
+If water levels are higher or lower than usual, the river may be more challenging or dangerous to navigate.

-In conclusion, planning a paddling trip requires careful consideration of the river's rapids, water levels, and your own skill level.
+In conclusion, planning a paddling trip requires careful consideration of the river's rapids, water levels, and your skill level.
 By following these guidelines and exercising caution and common sense, you can enjoy a safe and enjoyable paddling trip on the river of your choice.